apoapse1/scenicroute.github.io/_Somnium/1_Installation.md

 To see which of your drives are SSD\'s and which are HDD\'s, press Win+R and type `dfrgui`.

+You can delete the contents of the Somnium download and Enderal SE folders after Somnium is fully installed, however you will need to redownload all the mods and Enderal when you wish to update the list.

  - **> 190 GB** space for the modlist installation (**SSD**)
  - **> 64 GB** space for Somnium downloads (**SSD/HDD**)